Gabeperson/sm213_editor/readme.md

 It provides live error reporting as you code.

 ## Features
 - **Live error reporting:** Errors are displayed in real time.
-Error messages are descritive so that you can find the error easily.
+Error messages are descriptive so that you can understand what's wrong.
 - **Browser-based:** You don't need to install anything to run.
 Just go to [https://gabeperson.github.io/sm213_editor/](https://gabeperson.github.io/sm213_editor/) and start writing.
 - **Light mode and Dark mode:** Pretty self explanatory.
 - **Code Formatting (Experimental):** Reformats your code in a nice-to-view way.